tomislavmarkota/EcommAlgebra/README.md

 password: password

 After you ran **EcommAlgebra** project you can start **EcommAlgebraWebApi** which will open up swagger where you can test endpoints.
-You can see more info in the API Reference section
+You can see more info in the API reference section